maceksimon/smak-portfolio/content/blog/how-to-optimize-images-for-website.md

 - [BulkResizePhotos.com](https://bulkresizephotos.com/) is a flexible tool that allows you to scale large batches of images to a desired width or height.
 It outputs .jpg, .png or .webp files.
 - [TinyPNG.com](https://tinypng.com/) is an amazing compression tool, which can compress images by a considerable amount while keeping their resolution.
+- [SVGOMG](https://jakearchibald.github.io/svgomg/) is an _extra_ - it optimizes SVG graphics which I might write about later.
 - [Cloudinary](https://cloudinary.com/) a full-featured service for hosting, optimizing and serving images which can be integrated to any website and can save a lot of manual work.
-- [SVGOMG](https://jakearchibald.github.io/svgomg/) is an _extra_ - it optimizes SVG graphics which I might write about later.
+- Custom optimization is always an option.
+If you're only creating a static HTML + CSS page, the easiest way of optimizing images may be to just do it manually.

 ## Optimization workflows